TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 	make the listings a bit shorter.

-The key word :class:`class` opens the Class and inside the curly brackets Properties and Methods are wirtten. we'll now add these Properties and Methods::
+The key word :class:`class` opens the Class and inside the curly brackets Properties and Methods are written. we'll now add these Properties and Methods::

 	class ship {